Do you know a woman who is being abused? A legal rights handbook

 If your partner is released from the police station or after a bail hearing, they must promise to follow certain rules or conditions.
 Not following these conditions is a crime.
 See What happens if my partner breaks a condition?

-In most family violence cases, one of the conditions is that your partner must not contact you or communicate with you by any means, including through a family or friend.
+In most family violence cases, one of the conditions your partner usually gets is that they must not contact you or communicate with you.
+Even through a family member or friend.
 This is sometimes called a “no contact condition”.

 Family violence cases usually have other common conditions.
 For example, they may say your partner must: